Heider Balance under Disordered Triadic Interactions: Analysis

 \subsubsection{Weak disorder}

-In the case of small variance majority of weights are positive (mean of probability was set to be in positive values $\mu=1$).
+In the case of small variance, $\sigma=0.1$, the majority of weights are positive (mean of probability was set to be in positive values $\mu=1$).
 In high temperatures, fluctuations are high and the total energy of the system is zero.
-As temperature decreases the links are switching and triads go toward a balanced state whether are positively or negatively weighted.
+As temperature decreases the links switch and triads change into balance whether they are positively or negatively weighted.
 Thermal fluctuation can overcome small weighted triads and flip links to satisfy energy minimization.
-Although triads of different weights compete with each other to determine the network destination, positive triads overcome the contest since they are the majority in terms of numbers and the stable state of the network occurs as triads are in balanced configurations in the definition of $J>0$.
+Although triads of different weights compete with each other to determine the network destination, positive triads overcome the contest since they are the majority in terms of numbers and the balanced state of the network occurs as triads are in balanced configurations in the definition of $J>0$.
 The same will happen if the mean of probability was set to be in negative e.g, $\mu=-1$, with the difference that negative triads win the competition and a balanced state occurs in the definition of $J<0$.

-[Fig.~\ref{fig:fig4} (a)] displays the effective field each link feels respect to the temperature.
+Figure.~\ref{fig:fig4}(a) displays the effective field each link feels respect to the temperature.
 The balanced final state of the system depends on the initial condition.
 In the case of all positive links, the final state is heaven so the normalized effective field in low temperatures is equal to one.
 For other initial conditions, the final state is bipolar and each link feels approximately equal pressure from positive and negative fields so the normalized effective field equals zero.
-[Fig.~\ref{fig:fig4} (b)] shows the energy simulation results versus temperature for different initial states (all links positive, all links negative, random links) for $\sigma=0.1$.
-The transition between balanced and random states happens in two different temperatures for all positive initial condition and the others.
-Starting simulation with an all links positive network and decreasing the temperature, the system reaches to balanced state sooner.
+Figure.~\ref{fig:fig4}(b) shows the energy simulation results versus temperature for different initial states (all links positive, all links negative, random links).
+The transition between balanced and random states happens in two different temperatures for all positive initial condition and two other conditions.
+Starting simulation with an all links positive network and decreasing the temperature, the system reaches to the balanced state at higher temperature.
 We see that the minimum energy of the network occurs in the mean value of the probability distribution which is in agreement with our expectation since the network mostly consists of triads with weights around $\mu=1$.
 Increasing the variance will increase the ratio of triads of variously weighted.
 We will address the big variances in the proceeding section.